M-Rodani1/basegasfeesML/PITCH_PRESENTATION.md

-# Base Gas Optimiser - Pitch Presentation
+# Base Gas Optimiser - Project Pitch
-**Project Pitch Video**
+**10-Minute Presentation**

 ---

-## THE PROBLEM
+## 1. PROBLEM STATEMENT & MOTIVATION

 Every day, millions of transactions happen on Base network.
 Users pay gas fees without knowing if they're overpaying.

-The problem?
+**The Problem:**

 Gas prices on Base fluctuate wildly - sometimes 2-3x higher depending on the time of day.
 Most users don't know when to transact, so they pay whatever the current price is.

-**THE PAIN POINT:**
+**The Pain Point:**
 ```
 Same transaction:
 ├── 9 PM (peak):    0.0043 gwei  💸 High cost